joegreene/CS_121_Fall_2014/Weekly Work/Week 3/README.md

   cout << cin.fail() << endl; //should be 1 in this case, which is bad if we loop through a second time
 ```

-Make sure that, in the above code, you type invalid input first (e.g. 'abc') then valid input afterwards (e.g. '12').
+Make sure that, in the above code, you type invalid input (e.g. 'abc').

 We use `1000` in `cin.ignore` because it is a large number.
 We do not expect users to type in that long of an invalid input, so the number is adequate.